 The Legislature envisioned the costs for the EAA Storage Reservoir – an original component of CERP – would be split equally with the federal government.
-However, the project is still waiting for congressional authorization and appropriations.
+The project has received congressional authorization but is still waiting for federal appropriations.

-The timeline below shows how the state developed the reservoir plan, where the federal authorization process has been and where it's going.
+The timeline below shows how the state developed the reservoir plan and the federal authorization process.
 The timeline also includes a look ahead at how Congress appropriates funding for projects.

 Future Funding Commitments